Chavjoh/ArcAnswer/README.md

 ArcAnswer
 =========

-ArcAnswer is a collaborative website of questions and answers on various topics of courses taught at the High School Arc.
+ArcAnswer is a collaborative website of questions and answers on various topics of courses taught at the <a href="http://www.he-arc.ch">High School Arc</a>.

 ## Highlights